Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Premier with optional RV rider

-When a member chooses to upgrade their membership from one level to a higher level there is a 48 hour hold on the extended benefits.
+Members are eligible for all benefits and services included with Everyday or Classic membership immediately upon joining/renewing.
+When a member chooses to upgrade their membership to a higher level there is a 48 hour hold on using the extended benefits.
 These include:

 Existing -> Plus